Aerbil/tideman-election-simulator/README.md

 # tideman-election-simulator
 A simple command line Tideman election simulator.
 Not intended for public use.

 Made for Harvard's CS50 course.
+Written in C.